litespeedtech/lscache_wp/litespeed-cache/readme.txt

 15. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.3.1 - October 5 2017 =
+* [NEW FEATURE] Remove WP Emoji Option.
+* [IMPROVEMENT] Separated optimizer data from wp_options to improve compatibility with backup plugins.
+* [IMPROVEMENT] Enhanced crawler cron hook to prevent de-scheduling in some cases.
+* [IMPROVEMENT] Enhanced Remove Query Strings to also remove Emoji query strings.
+* [IMPROVEMENT] Enhanced HTML detection when extra spaces are present at the beginning.
+* [UPDATE] Added private cache support for OLS.
+* [BUGFIX] Self-redirects are no longer cached.
+* [BUGFIX] Fixed css async lib warning when loading in HTTP/2 push.

 = 1.3 - October 1 2017 =
 * [NEW FEATURE] Added Browser Cache support.